 Choosing the best Nikon DSLR for bird photography is a personal decision that comes down to an intersection between your budget and the features you can’t live without.
 Any of the models I’ve reviewed are capable of taking fantastic shots of birds, but some of them just make it easier to do so.

 The Nikon D500 came up time and time again as one of the best models out there for bird photography.
-If you really want better low light performance, then consider a D750.
-Lastly, if money is no object, get a D5!
+Now that the Nikon D850 is on the scene, I expect it will give the D500 a run for its money.
+Lastly, if money is no object then strongly consider a D5!

 -The Afternoon Birder